ABHINAY3458/AWS-Serverless-Movie-Recommendation-Web-App/README.md

 Step 6 – Connect Frontend with API

-    1) Replace:
+    1) Replace
     2) YOUR_API_GATEWAY_URL
-    3) with your deployed API endpoint in HTML file.
+    3) with your deployed API endpoint in HTML file

 Step 7 – Configure IAM

 IAM Best Practices

     • Use least privilege access